How to Identify Lawn Pests

 Armyworms are small caterpillars that grow into moths.
 The females lay up to a thousand eggs at once in patches of fresh grass.
 These can hatch as quickly as 2 days.
 To spot these guys, you’ll want to look on the outside of dead or damaged grass areas.
 The grass will look as if it’s alive as they move.
 Their swift reproduction rate makes these guys a major lawn hazard.

 If you notice any signs of a lawn pest, be sure to call a professional immediately as damage can happen before you know it.
 At Heron Home & Outdoor, we offer free same day inspections!
-Give us a call at 1-877-772-0826 and we’ll get your lawn looking great again.
+Contact us today for your free same-day inspection and we’ll get your lawn looking great again.

-How to Identify Lawn Pests in Orlando and surrounding counties
+How to Identify Lawn Pests in Orlando FL and surrounding counties

 Serving satisfied customers in: